1800 MACULA or 03 9890 4333

 A range of other tests and procedures may follow to help provide an accurate diagnosis and guide your treatment.
 Many retinal conditions can be sight-threatening, so your ophthalmologist may recommend an urgent procedure or surgery.

 The eye drops used during a retinal examination cause blurred vision and increased sensitivity to glare, so you may not be able to drive for 4 to 6 hours after your appointment.

 Eye injections are used to treat a number of potentially blinding retinal eye conditions, including wet macular degeneration, diabetic eye disease and vein blockages.
 An ongoing course of injections is usually required to maintain vision, which is why it’s important for patients to continue their treatment.
-Unfortunately, around 1 in 4 patients receiving eye injections stop their treatment after six months.1 This is often due to cost and inconvenience, which is why our low-cost eye injection clinic was set up.
+Unfortunately, around 1 in 4 patients receiving eye injections stop their treatment after twelve months.1 This is often due to cost and inconvenience, which is why our low-cost eye injection clinic was set up.

 Watch retinal specialist Dr Devinder Chauhan explain more about the clinic in the video below:

 During an eye injection, Dr Chauhan will inject a drug into your eye to reduce bleeding and leakage from damaged or abnormal blood vessels.
 Most patients experience pressure in the eye but no sharp pain.
 If you are receiving an eye injection, you can expect to spend approximately 30 to 45 minutes in our clinic.